openid/authzen/patterns/AuthorizationDesignPatterns.md

 * **Smart IoT devices or gateways** : some IoT devices can make API calls.
 * **API Gateways** : probably the only way to integrate with those systems also.
 As seen above, the trick here is to make the Gateway itself behave like a PEP, or a resource, by issuing Decision requests through the PDP’s API.

-<span style="text-decoration:underline;">_Note_</span>: An API Gateway or any other proxy, will likely only be able to enforce coarse-grained policies, since it can only access the request itself (Method, Body, Access_token).
+*Note*: An API Gateway or any other proxy, will likely only be able to enforce coarse-grained policies, since it can only access the request itself (Method, Body, Access_token).
 By contrast, the resource service has full understanding of the context of the authorization.
 It knows what the resource context is (could be in the URL, could be inside the body, or may need to be retrieved from the resource service itself using a request parameter as a key).

 ### When not to use